 by Employer Pass, on May 19, 2021 9:12:00 AM

-Form I-9 is the official federal form used for Employment Eligibility Verification, which last revised and updated on August 1, 2023.
+Form I-9 is the official federal form used for Employment Eligibility Verification, which was last revised and updated on August 1, 2023.
 This new Form I-9 must be used as of November 1st, 2023 at which time the prior version of Form I-9 is no longer valid for use.
+The revised I-9 form will expire on May 31, 2027.

 Employment Eligibility Verification is required as a result of the Immigration Reform and Control Act of 1986.